Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Data Model

 \section{Data Model}

-Under the weak-lensing approximation $(\kappa \ll 1)$, the linearity of the lensing potential $\psi(\boldsymbol{x})$, together with Eq.~\eqref{eq:shear}, implies that the observed shear at any point $\boldsymbol{x}$ in the field can be approximated as the sum of the individual shear components.
+Following the prescription of \citet{maturi2013}, under the weak-lensing approximation $(\kappa \ll 1)$, the linearity of the lensing potential $\psi(\boldsymbol{x})$, together with Eq.~\eqref{eq:shear}, implies that the observed shear at any point $\boldsymbol{x}$ in the field can be approximated as the sum of the individual shear components.
 Therefore, the observed shear $\gamma(\boldsymbol{x})$ can be written as